CormacMuir/adTrackerGame/timelog.md

 # 04-06/02
 **~15hours** Finally got socket.io working and the sockets persisting between pages, can finally start to actually work and integrate game logic

+# 07/02
+**4 hours** Worked on server logic and got hosting on heroku setup

+# 08/02
+**5 hours** Got turn based multiplayer working and first working game, just need to move win conditions to serverside and then first iteration of game should be done